TelemetryDeck/docs/articles/decide-to-drop-ios-version.md

 ---
-title: Picking Your Minimum iOS or Android Version
+title: Picking your minimum iOS or Android version
 description: Which minimum iOS or Android version should I pick?
 lead: New OS versions give us new features and new possibilities, but not everyone updates right away.
 When is the right time to upgrade your requirements?
 searchEngineTitle: